PunkiePal/HeadWater-AI-Digital-Products/README.md

-# 📂 HeadWater Enterprise Data Architecture Suite
+# 📂 HeadWater Vloume Ingestion Matrix & Architecture Kit

 Welcome to the official enterprise architecture blueprints.
 Use the direct portals below to instantly access our core engineering matrices, implementation kits, and free evaluation runtimes: